CSO 2025-2026 Season

 About Voices’ Conductor, Brian Reynolds

 Brian Reynolds is a New York-based conductor, percussionist, and educator.
 As a lecturer at SUNY Oneonta, Brian directs the World Chorus and teaches courses in music theory, history, and appreciation.
-He also serves as music director at Delmar Presbyterian Church where he conducts the choir and leads congregational singing from the organ and piano.
+He also conducts the Voices of Cooperstown, a community choir which he will lead in a performance of Vivaldi’s Gloria and Handel’s Messiah on December 12th at 7pm, Christ Church in Cooperstown.

 Program Notes